HavardStridBuholdt/Code_for_FYS3941/README.md

 For the original versions.

-To run the code the following packages are requierd:
+The following packages are requierd:
 [simglucose, gymnasium, numpay, pandas, pkg_resources, datetime, collections, sys]